austinche/sidejob/README.md

 Requirements
 ------------

-Ruby 1.9.3 or greater and Redis 2.4 or greater is required.
+Ruby 2.0 or greater and Redis 2.4 or greater is required.

-The SideJob::Filter worker depends on [jq](https://github.com/stedolan/jq).

 Workers
 -------